hunterspy132/odin-recipes/README.md

 # odin-recipes
 This Project is HTML css and js for learning front-end.
-At the end off this project will set my foundation for Full stack javascript form odin-project.
+At the end off this project, It will set my foundation for Fullstack javascript from The odin-project.